Lumding

-Lumding is a town with a municipal board in Hojai District in of Assam state in India.
+Lumding is a town with a municipal board in the Hojai District of the Indian state of Assam.
 It is the location of Lumding Junction railway station, a hub for India's Northeast Frontier Railway network.

 Assamese and Meitei (Manipuri) are the official languages of this place.

 Geography

 Climate

 Hills of Lumding put the town a notable altitude above the sea level, but summer temperatures can reach up to 40 °C and the winters can be as chilling as 4-5 °C with fog and mist intervening in the early hours of the day.
 Monsoon is a notable season here, with rainfall around 60–125mm at an average.
 But its hills and altitude prevents any flooding in the region during heavy monsoon.

 Climate here is favourable for vegetation and agriculture of tropical fruits and vegetables.
 Fruits like coconuts, pineapple, jack-fruit, papaya, banana are grown here.
 Cucumber, potatoes, cabbages and other green vegetables are common agricultural vegetables here.